 You can recover both economic and non-economic damages through a South Carolina spinal cord injury claim.
 Economic damages refer to out-of-pocket expenses that you incurred as a result of your injury.

 At Hughey Law Firm, some common economic damages claimed by our spinal cord injury clients include:

 - Medical expenses, including emergency treatment at the scene or in the emergency department; medical transport to the hospital; diagnostic testing; physician and surgical services; prescription medication; hospitalization; physical therapy, occupational therapy, and rehabilitation.
+You may also obtain compensation for future medical expenses.
 The provision of assistive devices such as a wheelchair and modifications you are required to make to your home to accommodate your injury can also be included.

 Non-economic damages refer to the impacts that the injury has had on your life.
 Some common damages included in this category are:

-- Loss of consortium, which is a damage claimed on behalf of the injured person’s spouse for the loss of physical intimacy and companionship commonly suffered after a spinal cord injury.
+- Loss of consortium, which is damage claimed on behalf of the injured person’s spouse for the loss of physical intimacy and companionship commonly suffered after a spinal cord injury

 What Does a Spinal Cord Injury Involve?